TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   simple regression line).

-In addition to having `y` response variable values that do not fit the model well, which is signalled by relatively large residuals, outliers can also have `x` explanatory variable values that are unusually far from the rest of the data.
-This can be an important consideration, because sometimes your model fits well within a range of `x` values, but diverges (perhaps becomes non-linear) beyond that range.
+In addition to having `y` response variable values that do not fit the model well, which is signaled by relatively large residuals, outliers can also have `x` explanatory variable values that are unusually far from the rest of the data.
+This can be an important consideration, because sometimes your model fits well within a range of `x` values but diverges (perhaps becomes non-linear) beyond that range.
 Apparent outliers at extreme values of `x` may be indicating this situation.
 On the other hand, they may represent a mistake in the `x` value.
   In any case, outliers with extreme `x` values tend to have more influence on the fit than